cjimti/notes-kafka/README.md

 # Kafka Notes

+I do nearly all my development with local [Docker containers](https://hub.docker.com/u/cjimti/) these days.
+I moved from big bulky Vagrant managed VirtualBoxs to small simple Docker containers about a year ago and have not looked back.
+I run containers with individual `docker run` commands or use `docker-compose` for slightly more complex setups.

 My notes for getting started with [Kafka](https://kafka.apache.org/) on a Mac.
 This is for development and testing.
 After experimenting with a few other options [Confluent](https://www.confluent.io/) / [Confluent